7 Free Sound Meter Apps in 2023 (Android & iOS)

 Next, we have an app that lets you measure sound lvl without any effort.

 The concept of this app is quite simple.
-It uses the mic of your device to examine the noise vol nearby (in dB).
+It uses the mic of your device to examine the noise volume nearby (in dB).
 Thus, you get to estimate the lvl of environmental noise, do musical tests, and more.
 It also helps to detect the noise in your house if needed.

 The app comes pre-calibrated for mobile devices, but you can also do a custom calibration.
 You get to indicate the decibel by gauge and set the shown values.
 The app runs in real-time, so you get to see how the noises change with time.
-Plus, all the results get displayed in an easy-to-understand graph form, so no worries.
+Plus, all the results are displayed in an easy-to-understand graph form, so no worries.

 The app may run in the background of your device, and you can also set up notifications to alert you if the audio lvl is too high.
-All your measures get saved in history, so you could always come back to them.
+All your measures get saved in history, so you can always come back to them.

 Decibel Meter